chris-gomes/DangerousLinks/README.md

 # DangerousLinks

-The goal of this project is develope and test machine learning models that could be used to determine if a site is malicious based off its URL and WHOIS information.
+The goal of this project is to develop and test machine learning models that could be used to determine if a site is malicious based off its URL and WHOIS information.

 Datasets Used: https://www.unb.ca/cic/datasets/url-2016.html